 - Know your “true identity” beyond that of titles, position, and various roles.
 Remember you are first a child of God and a living disciple.

-- Cultivate a healthy circle and external support of loved ones who will not berate you with your past, be lovingly supportive, not bully you by magnifying your flaws, and who can hold you accountable in love in seeing/ believing in your greatness.
+- Cultivate a healthy circle and external support of loved ones who will not berate you with your past, be lovingly supportive, who would never not you by magnifying your flaws, and who can hold you accountable in love in seeing/ believing in your greatness.

 - Be fearless in the pursuit of God’s purpose for your life.